 On July 24, 2018, we filed a patent infringement lawsuit against Kobold Corporation, Kobold Completions Inc. and 2039974 Alberta Ltd. ("Kobold") in the Federal Court of Canada, alleging that Kobold's fracturing tools and methods infringe on several of our Canadian patents.
 We previously filed a breach of contract lawsuit on March 16, 2018, against Kobold Corporation in the Court of Queen's Bench of Alberta, alleging breach of a prior settlement agreement.
 Both of these lawsuits seek unspecified monetary damages and injunctive relief.
+On July 12, 2019, Kobold filed a counterclaim seeking unspecified damages alleging that our fracturing tools and methods infringe on their patent and that we made false and misleading statements about Kobold.

 In early February 2019, we filed a lawsuit against Diamondback Industries, Inc. ("Diamondback") in the United States District Court for the Western District of Texas, Waco Division, alleging patent infringement, breach of contract and related claims stemming from Diamondback's breach of an exclusive license, granted by Diamondback to Repeat Precision, to a patent necessary for the manufacture and sale of a disposable setting tool.
 Around the same time, Diamondback filed a lawsuit against Repeat Precision and various NCS entities in an effort to invalidate the exclusive license agreement and requested monetary damages.
-We believe the exclusive license is enforceable and there is no basis to support the claims asserted by Diamondback and we intend to vigorously enforce our rights under the license agreement.
+We believe the exclusive license is enforceable and there is no basis to support the claims asserted by Diamondback and have vigorously enforced our rights under the license agreement and at law, including claims for injunctive relief and monetary damages.
+The lawsuit was heard by the court in early 2020 and we are awaiting the judgment.